Dysphagia with Head and Neck Cancer

 Outcomes Measures for Patients with Head and Neck Cancer

-Tools for measuring outcomes for patients with head and neck cancer can be found at the Dysphagia Toolbox including:
+Most tools for measuring outcomes for patients with head and neck cancer can be found online including: